anhtien228/dotfiles/README.md

 - [Stow](http://www.gnu.org/software/stow/) (using homebrew)

 ## Setup
-Clone the repository, navigate to the folder, run `stow .`.
-This will create all symlinks to your home directory.
-Create a new terminal to refresh everything and follow some setup instructions (if any).
+Clone the repository, navigate to the folder and follow the steps as follows:

 ### Homebrew bundle
 Use the follow command to install some packages listed in `homebrew/.Brewfile`:
 ```
 brew bundle --file=~/.dotfiles/homebrew/.Brewfile
 ```

+### Stow for dotfiles management
+Within the cloned folder, run `stow .`.
+This will create all symlinks to your home directory.
+Create a new terminal to refresh everything and follow some setup instructions (if any).

 ### Plugins
 - Plugin manager: Zinit (https://github.com/zdharma-continuum/zinit)